 DBM refers to our novel scientific approach and niche within this marketplace as Humanized Drug Discovery.

 If the end goal is to give a drug to a human patient, why not discover new drugs with relevant human cell platforms?
-The DBM approach to drug discovery is designed to improve the attrition rate and yield high value clinical candidates by introducing disease relevant and physiologically relevant human cell platforms as early as possible in the drug discovery process.
+The DBM approach to drug discovery is designed to improve the attrition rate and yield high value clinical candidates by introducing disease relevant and physiologically relevant human cell platforms as early as possible in the process.

-Discovery BioMed’s scientific expertise has developed over many years of human cell physiology research.
+Discovery Biomed’s scientific expertise has developed over many years of human cell physiology research.

 Our laboratory is equipped with a state-of-the-art cell culture and engineering facility.
 Coupled to that, we have high-throughput molecular screening (HTS) capability with all types of luminescence, fluorescence, and absorbance detection.
 These facilities provide the means to perform many different high-throughput bioassays on human and mammalian cell-based platforms.